SOCOMD/MODS/legacy/socomd_asorgs/readme.txt

 Legal disclaimer:
 You are free to:
-Share — to copy, distribute and transmit the work.
+Share ï¿½ to copy, distribute and transmit the work.
-Modify — to adapt the work.
+Modify ï¿½ to adapt the work.

 Under the following conditions:
 Notification - If you improve this work, you must give Lecks a copy of the improvements and the option of including it in a new version of this work if he sees fit.